Jason Heyward Player Props: Dodgers vs. Giants

 Giants Pitching Rankings

-- Giants pitchers combine to rank 20th in baseball in home runs allowed (13 total, 1.4 per game).
+- The Giants rank 21st in baseball in home runs allowed (16 total, 1.5 per game).

-- Webb (0-2) takes the mound for the Giants to make his third start this season.
+- Cobb (0-1) pitches for the Giants to make his third start this season.

-- The right-hander last appeared on Wednesday against the Chicago White Sox, when he threw five innings, allowing four earned runs while giving up nine hits.
+- In his most recent time out on Friday, the righty threw seven innings against the Kansas City Royals, giving up two earned runs while surrendering seven hits.

 © 2023 Data Skrive.
 All rights reserved.